 By comparison, 1,800 people died of alcohol abuse that year, many in traffic.
 Some 20,000 smokers died of lung cancer.

-Drug lords may be violent, drug users seldom are.
+Drug lords may be violent, but drug users seldom are.
 23 to 45 percent of all violence in the Netherlands is alcohol-related.
 Excess cocaine use can cause aggression.
 MDMA never does.
 Yet alcohol is legal and MDMA isn’t.

 Police give priority to drug war

-“No matter the amount of drugs that are interdicted or the number of drug lords who are arrested or killed,” writes Hans van Duijn, the former head of the Dutch police union; “public health hasn’t benefited nor has public safety.”
+“No matter the amount of drugs that are interdicted or the number of drug lords who are arrested or killed,” writes Hans van Duijn, the former head of the Dutch police union, “public health hasn’t benefited nor has public safety.”